wp-plugins/imagemagick-sharpen-resized-images/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+Upgrading from 1.0?
+Settings are now stored in the database.
+Please recheck your settings by going to IM Sharpen Images in the Settings panel.

 = 1.1.1 =
 Settings are now stored in the database.
 Please recheck your settings by going to IM Sharpen Images in the Settings panel.